-A unique Kind instance MUST be assigned to each and every Entity sub-type defined in an OCCI implementation.
+208 A unique Kind instance MUST be assigned to each and every Entity sub-type defined in an OCCI implementation.

-Every instance of Kind represents a unique type identifier for a particular sub-type of Entity.
-Consequently, when an Entity sub-type is instantiated the entity instance MUST be associated with its type identifier, i.e. the Kind instance.
+209 Every instance of Kind represents a unique type identifier for a particular sub-type of Entity.
+Consequently, when an Entity sub-type is instantiated the entity instance MUST be associated with its type identifier, i.e., the

+211 Kind instance.
 An entity instance MUST remain associated with its Kind instance throughout its lifetime.

-For example an instance of Resource MUST always be associated with the Kind instance which identifies the Resource type.
+For example an instance of Resource MUST always be associated with the Kind instance which identifies the

+213 Resource type.

-In the initial instantiation of the OCCI Core Model, with no core model extensions, three instances of Kind will be present: one for Entity, another for Resource and the last one for Link.
+214 In the initial instantiation of the OCCI Core Model, with no core model extensions, three instances of Kind will 215 be present: one for Entity, another for Resource and the last one for Link.

-Model attribute Type Multiplicity Client Mutability Description actions Action 0 Immutable Set of Action instances defined by the Kind instance.
-Another Kind instance which this Kind relates to.
-Set of entity instances.
-Instances of the particular Entity sub-type which is uniquely identified by this Kind instance. parent Kind 01 Immutable entities Entity 0 Immutable
+Model attribute Туре Value Multiplicity Required Client Mutability Description actions List of Action 0 Immutable List of Action instances defined by the Kind instance. parent Kind 01 Immutable Another Kind instance which this Kind has an inheritance relationship with. entities List of Entity 0 - Immutable List of Entity instances.
+Instances of the particular Entity sub-type which is uniquely identified by this Kind instance.

-Table 3.
+Table 4.
 Model attributes defined for the Kind type.

 The Kind type inherits the Category type.
-To be compliant the Kind type MUST implement the model attributes defined in table 3 and the inherited model attributes defined in table 1.
+To be compliant the Kind type MUST implement the model attributes defined in table 4 and the inherited model attributes defined in table 2.
 The following rules apply to all instances of the Kind type:

-- A unique Kind instance MUST be assigned to each and every sub-type of Entity, including Entity itself. - A Kind instance MUST expose the discoverable attributes defined for the Entity sub-type it identifies.
-The Entity attributes are described by Attribute instances stored in the "attributes" model attribute inherited from Category.
-E.g. the Kind instance identifying the Resource type has Kind.attributes populated with a single Attribute instance where Attribute.name is "occi.core.summary". - A Kind instance MUST expose the Actions defined for its Entity sub-type.
-Actions are exposed through the Kind.actions model attribute which represent the association between a Kind instance and the Action instances it defines. - A Kind instance MUST have the Kind instance of Entity as its direct or indirect parent.
-The Kind parent model attribute represent the relationship to another Kind instance. - If type B inherits type A, where A is a sub-type of Entity, the Kind instance of B MUST have its parent attribute set to the Kind instance of A. See Kind Relationships below.
+• A unique Kind instance MUST be assigned to each and every sub-type of Entity, including Entity itself.

+- A Kind instance MUST expose the discoverable attributes defined for the Entity sub-type it identifies. - A Kind instance MUST expose the Actions defined for its Entity sub-type. - A Kind instance MUST have the Kind instance of Entity4 as its parent. - If type B inherits type A, where A is a sub-type of Entity, the Kind instance of B MUST have its parent attribute set to the Kind instance of A. See Kind Relationships below.